Lake Matoaka: History

 While serving as deputy secretary of the Colony of Virginia, Philip Ludwell purchased the property of Rich Neck Plantation in Archer's Hope Swamp in Middle Plantation, now Williamsburg.
 In 1693, letters patent issued by King William III and Queen Mary II chartered the College of William & Mary in Virginia, establishing the boundary of the college property on the edge of Archer's Hope Swamp and the Rich Neck property.
-Some time in the early 1700s, a gristmill and the mill pond to power it were constructed for Ludwell by damming College Creek.
+Some time in the early 18th century, a gristmill and the mill pond to power it were constructed for Ludwell by damming College Creek.
 During this period, the mill pond was known as Rich Neck or Ludwell's Mill Pond.
 The original mill is thought to have been destroyed in 1863, though a rebuilt mill may have operated through the 1920s.
 This later mill is reported to have burned in 1945.
 The location of some of the plantation's structures have been located by identifying concentrations of dispersed bricks.

 The College of William & Mary acquired the property containing the lake and much of the College Woods in the 1920s, renaming the former to Lake Matoaka after the Powhatan name for Pocahontas.
 By 1933, this area was designated to become one of the few Virginia state parks and was inaugurated as Matoaka Park in October 1934.
 The still-preserved College Woods are now the largest contiguous forest in Williamsburg.

 The arrival of a Civilian Conservation Corps (CCC) encampment in the fall of 1933 on the college's campus saw many new structures and trails built around Lake Matoaka.
 While on the campus, the CCC men received educational support from the college.
 The CCC constructed Cary Field, and in 1935 a boathouse on Lake Matoaka–this latter structure rapidly falling into disuse and decay by the 1950s.
 Additionally, the CCC also constructed more than 10 mi of trails, many of which survive unimproved, and bridle paths along the shore of the lake.
 When heavy rains washed out the lake's spillway in 1937, CCC men rebuilt it.

 Recreation on Lake Matoaka previously permitted non-boating activities in the water, with winter sports recorded as including ice skating in 1940.
 Following the sharp degradation of water quality in the 1980s due to multiple sewage spills and other factors, swimming in the lake was prohibited.
 The lake still rates as hypereutrophic with annual algal blooms, resulting in its continued closure to swimmers.
 A portion of Lake Matoaka that extends higher into campus and is partially dammed by trails is known by the neologism "Grim Dell," a corruption of Crim Dell referencing the neck's extremely poor water quality.